Anime Review: Attack on Titan (2014)

-Armin is the outsider who like Eren wants to see the outside world.
+Armin is the outsider who, like Eren wants to see the outside world.

 Mikasa is extremely protective of Eren and is a character that we have seen in fiction before.

-But despite these cliches they all have their own flaws that make them good characters and they are barely surviving because of plot armor, and there isn't a lot of lt of that going around in this story, because a ton of people die, even the ones you don't expect to die.
+But despite these cliches, they all have their own flaws that make them good characters and they are barely surviving because of plot armor, and there isn't a lot of lt of that going around in this story, because a ton of people die, even the ones you don't expect to die.

 The Grimness Can Get Depressing!

-Like another anime I've reviewed, Fate/Zero (2011), this anime can be very grim and dark, because of the setting and because death is a ridiculously common occurance in this series, it's hard not to become apathetic towards it, because it's just a very grim anime to watch.
+Like another anime I've reviewed, Fate/Zero (2011), this anime can be very grim and dark, because of the setting and because death is a ridiculously common occurrence in this series, it's hard not to become apathetic towards it, because it's just a very grim anime to watch.